Hyperparathyroid UK (HPT UK)

 Referral to an experienced parathyroid surgeon.
 See our page for our recommended experienced surgeons.

 Healthy glands should never be intentionally/routinely removed.
 We know of one NHS Trust who routinely remove healthy glands.
 A freedom of information request revealed an astonishing number of healthy glands removed 2018 - 2023.
 They wrongly believe PHPT is strictly a one or four gland disease, and insist on a unilateral exploration, removing both glands routinely, which can result in patients remaining uncured having had a healthy gland removed.
-We're also aware of them removing 3.5 healthy glands.
-We try to steer our members away from this Trust.
+We're aware of them removing 3.5 healthy glands.
+Consequently we try to steer our members away from this Trust.

 Many of our members find that supplementing magnesium, vitamin D, and boron before surgery can offer some symptom relief, and help bone remineralisation and to prevent hungry bone syndrome post op.
 K2 (MK 7) will also help bone remineralisation ad help prevent/improve atherosclerosis.